Moldavian Soviet Socialist Republic: Repressions and deportations

 On 22 June 1941, during the initial days of the German invasion of the Soviet Union, 10 people were summarily executed in Răzeni by Soviet authorities and buried in several mass graves.
 In July 1941, after Operation Barbarossa, a commemorative plaque was installed in Răzeni.
-The memorial to victims of the Răzeni Massacre was opened in 2009.
+A memorial to victims of the Răzeni Massacre was opened in 2009.

 During the Soviet occupation, the USSR's authorities systematically targeted and harshly persecuted several socio-economic groups due to their economic situation, political views, or ties to the former regime of the Kingdom of Romania.
 They were deported to or resettled in Siberia and the Kazakh SSR; some were imprisoned or executed.
 According to a report by the Presidential Commission for the Study of the Communist Dictatorship in Romania, no less than 86,604 people were arrested and deported in 1940 and 1941 alone, comparable to the estimated number of 90,000 repressed put forward by Russian historians.

 Immediately after the Soviet reoccupation, in 1944, a so-called "repatriation" of the Bessarabians who fled to Romania before the advancing Red Army was organized by the Soviet security forces; many were shot or deported, blamed as collaborators of Romania and Nazi Germany.

 NKVD/MGB also struck at anti-Soviet groups, which were most active from 1944 to 1952.
 Anti-Soviet organizations, including the Democratic Agrarian Party, the Freedom Party, the Democratic Union of Freedom, Arcașii lui Ștefan, the Vasile Lupu High School Group, and Vocea Basarabiei were severely reprimanded and their leaders faced persecution by the communist authorities.

 Furthermore, a dekulakization campaign was directed towards the rich Moldavian peasant families, whose members were rounded up and systematically deported to distant regions of the Soviet Union, such as Kazakhstan and Siberia.
 For instance, in just two days, from 6 to 7 July 1949, over 11,342 Moldavian families were deported by the order of the Minister of State Security, Iosif Mordovets under a plan named "Operation South."

 Additionally, as a part of religious persecutions during the Soviet Union's occupation, numerous priests and other religious figures were targeted with a campaign of state-sponsored violence.
-After the Soviet occupation, the religious life underwent a persecution similar to the one in Russia between the two World Wars.
+After the Soviet occupation began, the religious life underwent a persecution similar to the one in Russia between the two World Wars.
 Religious minorities, 700 families, especially Jehovah's Witnesses, were deported to Siberia in Operation North in April 1951.

 The number of the ethnic Bessarabia Germans also decreased from over 81,000 in 1930 to under 4,000 in 1959 due to voluntary wartime migration (90,000 were transferred in 1940 to German-occupied Poland) and forced removal as collaborators after the war.